recyclarr/recyclarr/wiki/Command-Line-Reference.md

 that this option is mainly intended for usage in the official Docker image.
 It is not intended for normal use outside of that.

+If you'd like this behavior globally for all commands without having to specify this option, define an environment variable named `RECYCLARR_APP_DATA` with the same path.
+Note that if you have both set, `--app-data` always takes precedence.

 ## Sonarr

 ### `--list-release-profiles`